sujonifty/B5-Assignment-1/README.md

-# What is the use of the keyof keyword in TypeScript? with an example:
+# 🔑What is the use of the keyof keyword in TypeScript? with an example:

 # Introduction:
 TypeScript is well-known for making JavaScript safer, more structured, and easier to manage in large codebases.
 Among its powerful features, one hidden gem is the keyof keyword.
 It might look small, but it plays a huge role in making our code type-safe and predictable.